-In both his fiction and his nonfiction, Orwell also wrote about how the manipulation of our vocabulary affects what we are able to think.
-In “1984,” the totalitarian government’s military branch was called the “Ministry of Peace” (or MinPax, for short).
-Shortly after that novel was published, the US Department of War was renamed as the US Department of “Defense,” to make it easier for USers to believe that their government was on the right side in every war.
-I’m trying to make a habit of always putting the word “Defense” in quotes, and I urge you to do likewise.
+George Orwell, in both his fiction and nonfiction, wrote about how the manipulation of our vocabulary affects what we are able to think.
+In 1984, the dictatorship’s military branch was called the “Ministry of Peace” (MinPax).
+Shortly after that novel was published, the US Department of War was renamed as the Department of “Defense,” to make it easier for USers to believe that their government was on the side of righteousness in every war.
+But I’m making a habit of using the quote marks, because I’m now convinced that the opposite is true.

 This world is not as it seems.
-What is going on in this world has very different causes than you’ve been told.
-And a world very different from this one is possible, but first more of us must imagine it.
+And a very different world is possible, if more of us talk about it.

 The 1999 science fiction film The Matrix was a great metaphor for our era.
 That film depicted a world in which nearly all the humans are asleep, sharing a common dream generated by an enormous computer to which they’re all attached.
 The main character awakens into a vastly different world, and it is a terribly wrenching experience for him and for the film’s audience.